tslocke/hobocookbook/manual/dryml-guide.markdown

     </set-scoped>
 {.dryml}

-The value is avaiable as `scope.xyz` anywhere inside the tag *and in any tags that are called*.
+The value is available as `scope.xyz` anywhere inside the tag *and in any tags that are called inside that tag*.
 That's the difference between `<set>` and `<set-scoped>`.
 They are like *dynamic variables* from LISP.
 To repeat the point, they are like global variables that exist from the time the `<set-scope>` tag is evaluated, and for the duration of the evaluation of the body of the tag, and are then removed.

 As an example of their use, let's define a simple tag for rendering navigation links.
-The output should be a list of `<a>` tags, and the `<a>` that reresents the "current" page should have a CSS class "current", so it can be highlighted in some way by the stylesheet.
+The output should be a list of `<a>` tags, and the `<a>` that represents the "current" page should have a CSS class "current", so it can be highlighted in some way by the stylesheet.
 (In fact, the need to create a reusable tag like this is where the feature originally came from).

-On our pages, we'd like to simple call, say:
+On our pages, we'd like to simply call, say:

     `<main-nav current="Home">`
 {.dryml}

-And we'd like it to be easy to define our own `<main-nav>` in our applications:
+And we'd like it to be easy to define our own `<main-nav>` tag in our applications:

     <def tag="main-nav">
       <navigation merge-attrs>